google/graphicsfuzz/docs/glsl-fuzz-develop.md

 and add the `amber` binary to your `PATH`.
 For Android,
-follow the [documentation](https://github.com/google/amber) to build the plain Android native executable `amber_ndk`, and push it to your device under `/data/local/tmp/`.
+follow the [documentation](https://github.com/google/amber) to build the plain Android native executable, `amber_ndk`, and push it to your device under `/data/local/tmp/`.

 ### Build the OpenGL worker (gles-worker)